JMAConsulting/sace/web/sites/default/files/civicrm/ext/mailchimpsync/docs/reference/api.md

 This is a CiviCRM entity, however the `get` action is overridden so that we can report on and search for related `civicrm_group_contact` data using the `civicrm_status` = `Added|Removed` parameter.

 There is also a `troubleshoot` parameter - set this to 1 to include related data that is relatively expensive to compute.
-This is used by the Cache Browser on the sttaus page.
+This is used by the Cache Browser on the status page.